rameshgchavan/flashcard-generator/README.md

         - TermForm contains:
             - Label to show Serial number
             - Enter Term input field that is required
-            - Enter defination input filed that also is required
+            - Enter definition input filed that also is required
             - Select Image button and
             - '+ Add more button
     -  Create button: at the end I have added a button that will submit data to local storage.

-- On cliking + Add more button **Terms** component get loaded inside **TermForm**.
+- On clicking + Add more button **Terms** component get loaded inside **TermForm**.
     - **Terms** component contains:
         - Label to show Serial number
         - Enter Term input field that is required
-        - Enter defination input filed that also is required
+        - Enter definition input filed that also is required
         - Image element and
         - Trash and Edit buttons:
             - Trash button will remove term component respectively and Edit button will focus in and put cursor inside Term input field.

 - Libraries/ Utilities/ Packages:
     - I have used formik library with help of yup:
-        - Formik component to Form validation of required input fields and FieldArray component to store Terms componet as array.
+        - Formik component to Form validation of required input fields and FieldArray component to store Terms component as array.
             - Link: https://formik.org/docs/overview
-    - I have used react icons library to show icons indside button and input fields.
+    - I have used react icons library to show icons inside button and input fields.

-- To see created flashcards, **MyFlashcards** page will show initailly 6 flashcards and a button named as See all.
+- To see created flashcards, **MyFlashcards** page will show initially 6 flashcards and a button named as See all.
 On clicking See all button all the created flashcards will be shown.
 - I have created **Flahscard** component that contains:
     - img element to show flashcard's group image.
     - 3 paragraph elements those show name of flashcard group, number of terms and description respectively.